-MLIS Required Courses (28 qtr. hrs.)
+MLIS Required Courses (23 gtr. hrs.)

-Students should take their required (core) courses as soon as possible (except for the Practicum or Capstone) because these courses present foundational concepts that are key to success in electives.
+Students should take their required (core) courses as soon as possible (except for the Culminating Internship or Capstone) since these courses present foundational concepts that are key to success in electives.
 In particular, LIS 4000 and LIS 4015 should be taken in the first quarter of study.
-Please refer to the coursework plan in Appendix B for the list of required courses.
+However, other required/core courses maybe taken in any order and can be combined with electives.
+Please refer to the coursework plan in Appendix B for the list of required courses, and consult with your advisor.

-Electives (30 gtr. hrs.)
+Electives (35 qtr. hrs.)

-The electives serve to provide exposure to content and experiences that will develop expertise in a particular area and prepare the student for professional practice.
+The electives provide exposure to content and experiences for students to develop expertise in a particular area and to prepare for professional practice.
 Some students may want exposure to a broad array of concepts and experiences; others may wish to develop a tightly focused expertise.
-By working closely with the academic advisor, students will be able to choose electives that best meet their professional goals.
+By working closely with their academic advisor, students will be able to choose electives that best meet their professional goals.